You may think you know how to make a grocery list, but I've got news for you: there's probably room for improvement.

 Then, a couple of years ago, this changed.
 One day, I found some chicken soup in the back of the fridge--really good homemade chicken soup, which is one of our favorite meals.
-It was so slimy and smelly that it took me awhile to figure out what it was.
-I was disgusted with myself for being so wasteful.
-After that, I challenged myself to become better at using up what was in the fridge, to re-imagine leftovers, and to be really disciplined about buying, using, and saving food.
+It was so slimy and smelly that it took me awhile to even figure out what it was!
+So gross!

 One of the first things I did when I got serious about wasting less was create a master grocery list that I call, simply, "Groceries."
 I keep Groceries in GoogleDocs (it's a free word processing app that lives in the "cloud") so I can access it from my laptop, my phone, or anyplace else with an Internet connection.
 This is important because this way, I always have my master list with me.

 I thought about creating a document for readers to download, but it's really so simple that I didn't think that would be necessary.
-(Although if you have any questions, you can ask in the Comments section and I'll be happy to answer them.)
+(Although I may create something in the future if there's a demand for it.)
 There are also a lot of smart phone apps available for list-keeping but I haven't tried any so I can't recommend one.
 I like having one I can use on my laptop because I hate typing on my phone.